Back To Search Results

 Magnetic Resonance

-Magnetic resonance imaging (MRI) is an excellent modality for prostate imaging due to its better contrast resolution.
+MRI is an excellent modality for prostate imaging due to its better contrast resolution.
 MRI can differentiate anatomical zones and their abnormalities.
 Prostate MRI is performed with a pelvic coil and is sensitive in detecting malignancy and assessing its local extension.
 The use of an endorectal coil provides more information and better resolution (see Image.
-MRI of Normal Prostate Using Endorectal Coil).
-With recent advances like multiparametric MRI (mp-MRI), functional MRI, and an MRI-guided biopsy, MRI is increasingly useful in detecting low-grade or low volume prostate carcinoma.
-Necessary MRI sequences include T2 weighted, diffusion-weighted imaging (DWI) along with an apparent diffusion coefficient (ADC) and dynamic intravenous contrast-enhanced (DCE) imaging.
+Normal Prostate, Magnetic Resonance Image Using Endorectal Coil).
+With recent advances like multiparametric MRI (mp-MRI), functional MRI, and an MRI-guided biopsy, MRI is increasingly useful in detecting low-grade or low-volume prostate carcinoma.
+Necessary MRI sequences include T2-weighted, diffusion-weighted imaging (DWI) along with an apparent diffusion coefficient (ADC) and dynamic intravenous contrast-enhanced imaging.
 DWI analyzes the diffusion of water molecules at the cellular level.
 ADC is a qualitative measure of average water diffusion per voxel.
-DWI is particularly important in the diagnosis of prostate carcinoma and prostatitis, including abscess.[3]
+DWI is particularly important in the diagnosis of prostate carcinoma and prostatitis, including abscesses.[3]

 Normal Anatomy